cloudinary-devs/cld-form-unsigned-upload/README.md

 # cld-form-unsigned-upload
 An example showing how to use an unsigned upload preset to upload multiple files to Cloudinary using a form.

+Note, for security reasons, the upload preset used in this example sets the [access control mode](https://cloudinary.com/documentation/control_access_to_media#access_controlled_media_assets) of the uploaded assets to restricted, so the URLs returned in the response will return 404 errors.

 ## Installation

 Ensure you have a recent version of [node & npm](https://nodejs.org/en/download/) or [yarn](https://yarnpkg.com/en/docs/install) installed.